robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.5.2 About the Robot Framework Foundation

 > [!IMPORTANT]
-> LO-XX List and recall the key objectives and organizational form of the Robot Framework Foundation (K1)
+> LO-foundation List and recall the key objectives and organizational form of the Robot Framework Foundation (K1)

 The **Robot Framework Foundation** (officially known as **Robot Framework ry**) is a non-profit association based in Helsinki, Finland, dedicated to promoting the use, development, and maintenance of the open-source Robot Framework.
 The foundation ensures that Robot Framework remains freely available and viable for both test automation and robotic process automation (RPA) in the future.